A writer who inspired readers to "get lost" with his characters, Elwyn Brooks White (1899–1985) was born on this day in Mount Vernon, New York.

 The best-selling novel was first published in 1952.
 White called the illustrations by Garth Williams “beguiling.”

-Charlotte's Web weaved the magical tale of Wilber the pig and the lessons of love, sacrifice, and protection.
-"You have been my friend," his character Charlotte said.
-"That in itself is a tremendous thing.
-I wove my webs for you because I liked you.
-After all, what's a life, anyway?
-We're born, we live a little while, we die."
+Charlotte’s Web weaved the magical tale of Wilbur the pig and the lessons of love, sacrifice, and protection.
+“You have been my friend,” Charlotte said.
+“That in itself is a tremendous thing.”

-A miracle for children AND adults to read and remember, Charlotte's Web bequeathed the unforgettable lesson that human beings must always be on the lookout for the coming of wonder.
+A miracle for children and adults to read and remember, the book bequeathed the unforgettable lesson that human beings must always be on the lookout for the coming of wonder.